 Timothée Chalamet is by far one of the most promising young actors working in Hollywood today, after his standout performances in films like Call Me By Your Name, Little Women, and Dune.
 The actor has become one of the biggest stars in the film industry.
-He will soon appear in his upcoming cannibalistic romantic film Bones and All and he is all set to star in the most anticipated movie of 2023, Dune: Part Two.
-So, here are the 10 best Timothée Chalamet you should watch while waiting for Dune: Part Two.
+He recently appeared in a brilliant cannibalistic romantic film Bones and All and he is all set to star in the most anticipated movie of 2023, Dune: Part Two.
+So, here are the best Timothée Chalamet Movies you should watch while waiting for Dune: Part Two.

 Synopsis: Hal (Timothée Chalamet), wayward prince and reluctant heir to the English throne, has turned his back on royal life and is living among the people.
 But when his tyrannical father dies, Hal is crowned King Henry V and is forced to embrace the life he had previously tried to escape.
 Now the young king must navigate the palace politics, chaos and war his father left behind, and the emotional strings of his past life — including his relationship with his closest friend and mentor, the ageing alcoholic knight, John Falstaff (Joel Edgerton).
 Directed by David Michôd and co-written by Michôd and Edgerton, THE KING co-stars Sean Harris, Ben Mendelsohn, Robert Pattinson, and Lily-Rose Depp.

 Synopsis: Stuck at a crossroads in her personal life, it falls on Miss Stevens to chaperone three of her students — Billy, Margot and Sam — on a weekend trip to a drama competition.
 Exploring the fine line between being a grown up and being a kid, MISS STEVENS is about students becoming teachers and teachers coming to realize that the messiness of youth never really goes away.